Hawaiʻi State House · District 28

 Every ʻohana saying: We stayed.
 Our kids build lives here.

-That's a project list - and I know how to run projects.
+That's a project list.
+And I know how to run projects.

 Your Voice Matters